JKaerts/dotfiles/README.md

+# Repository for dotfiles

 ## Instructions on Windows

- - Make sure cygwin is installed and cygwin\bin is in your PATH
+ - Make sure cygwin is installed and `cygwin\bin` is in your `PATH`
- - Add an environment variable called HOME pointing to your home directory
+ - Add an environment variable called `HOME` pointing to your home directory